 Between 1955 and 1965, the authorities promulgated several regulations that broadened the scope of the death penalty.
-It was included in 1959 for acts that endanger the provision of basic food and clothing supplies in times of national emergency88 and for crimes that can cause economic disruption89; in 1963 it was included for acts of subversion90; and in 1964 for espionage when people reveal secrets related to Indonesia's atomic energy program.91
+It was included in 1959 for acts that endanger the provision of basic food and clothing supplies in times of national emergency and for crimes that can cause economic disruption; in 1963 it was included for acts of subversion; and in 1964 for espionage when people reveal secrets related to Indonesia's atomic energy program.

-The 1963 Decree on the Eradication of Subversive Activities (Anti-Subversion Decree), unlike the other new regulations92, played an important role in the history of the death penalty in the country.
+The 1963 Decree on the Eradication of Subversive Activities (Anti-Subversion Decree), unlike the other new regulations, played an important role in the history of the death penalty in the country.
 Its vague wording allowed for the prosecution and conviction of anyone whose words could be considered to disrupt public order or criticize Pancasila or the institutions.
 Article 1 provides that anyone who has committed the following criminal activities shall be punished by

-- 90 Presidential Decree No. 11/PNS/1963 on the Eradication of Subversive Activities. - 91 Act No. 31/PNS/1964 on the Basic Provisions of Atomic Energy. - 72 The other pieces of legislation did not result in executions.
+- 84 Pauker, E.T.
+(1964) 'Has the Sukarno Regime Weakened the PKI?', Asian Survey, Vol 4, No. 9, p.
+1059.
+University of California Press. - 85 Crouch, H. (2010) Political Reform in Indonesia after Suharto, p.
+193. ISEAS. - 86 An Elucidation aims at explaining the legislators' intent.
+Elucidations are used when interpreting the texts. - 87 Elucidation of Article 3 of the Basic Law on Judiciary Power No. 19/1964, in ICJ and NIHR (1987), p.
+166. - 88 Presidential Decree No. 5/1959 on the Authority of the Attorney General in Terms of Aggravating the Threat of Punishment against Acts that Endanger the implementation of Food and Clothing Supplies. - 89 Government Regulation No. 21/1959 that aggravated the punishment for economic crimes. - 90 Presidential Decree No. 11/PNS/1963 on the Eradication of Subversive Activities. - 91 Act No. 31/PNS/1964 on the Basic Provisions of Atomic Energy. - 92 The other pieces of legislation did not result in executions.
 However, at least one person was sentenced to death under the regulation relating to economic crimes but the sentence was not carried out.
 Amnesty International (1987) Indonesia: The Application of the Death Penalty, ASA 21/27/87, p.
 5.

-78 Latif, Y. (2008), p.
+Latif, Y. (2008), p.
 272.

-79 Sukarno, in Reid, A. (2005) 'Writing the History of Independent Indonesia', Nations Building: Five Southeast Asian Histories, pp. 77-78.
+Sukarno, in Reid, A. (2005) 'Writing the History of Independent Indonesia', Nations Building: Five Southeast Asian Histories, pp. 77-78.
 ISEAS.